OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 | Key | Information about the data contained in the "ObjectAttribute" element | ObjectAttribute |

 #### Limit violation EVENT type

+A limit violation is an event where a 1-dimensional channel (for example a measurement signal) exceeds its threshold.

 Limit value exceedances of measured values of a channel can also be recorded as events.
 The XML schema can be found in chapter [Events Generic](#events-generic).